How We Collect Trash

 Tips You Can Use

 - DONATE IT – the Kidney Foundation, East Cooper Community Outreach, Goodwill, Habitat for Humanity, and other organizations will collect or accept many used items, and some organizations provide a tax-deductible receipt.
 Items donated to organizations for re-use help reduce the size of our landfills and lessen the need for new landfills.
 Check our recycling page for more disposal options.

 - Tree limbs should be cut into 4 feet or shorter sections and not larger that 8 inches in diameter.
 Tree stumps are not collected.

 - We cannot collect wet paint.
 Residents will need to take it to the Charleston County Recycling Center.

-- Place separate items in separate piles (metal, limbs, yard debris in brown paper yard bags in one pile and miscellaneous debris like furniture, metal, and appliances in a separate pile).
+- Place separate items in separate piles (place limbs and yard debris in brown paper yard bags in one pile and miscellaneous debris like furniture, metal, and appliances in a separate pile).

 - Remove refrigerator doors and put the opening towards the ground when placing out for pickup - for safety's sake!

 - Place trash material on the road by the curb, not on your lawn (unless the road is too narrow), and nowhere near storm drains.
 This will reduce damages to your grass and the storm drain inlets, which can be crushed by the equipment.

 - Never place debris near any utility boxes, cable pedestals, or water meters.

 - Be Advised - do not put items at or near the curb that you do not want collected! (ie. toys, bikes and basketball goals) If you want them collected, please call (843) 849-2022 and let us know.